 At a Glance

-Capacity Building mini-grants provide funds to Sumter nonprofits to assist with organizational and financial stability, program quality, and growth — allowing them to carry out their missions more effectively.
+Capacity Building mini-grants provide funds to Sumter nonprofits to assist with organizational and financial stability, improved governance, and growth — allowing them to carry out their missions more effectively.
 Our grants will fund activities that will build and maintain organization-level infrastructure and governance.
-This includes projects to improve the organization’s:

 - Strategic planning